 The cost for renting an apartment in Japan depends on which city you are planning to live in.
 For example Osaka or Yokohama is usually much cheaper than Tokyo.
 When people complain about the cost for apartments in Japan.
 They are usually referring to the upfront cost.
 Here we are going to explain all of this and more.

 the average rent for a one bedroom apartment in Osaka will be around ¥50,000 or $500 a month.
 The size for that price will be anywhere from 20 to 30 m².
 For that same type of apartment in Tokyo however that price will go up.
 The average cost for a one bedroom apartment in Tokyo is around ¥80,000 a month.
 There are cheaper apartments out there of course.
 These prices that were mentioned can be lowered to be about 35% cheaper in both cites.
 However the price will affect the quality, size and location.
 Usually there is also a maintenance fee charged to your monthly payments.
 The maintenance cost usually starts at ¥3,000 a month and can go up from there depending on the apartment.

 Japan is one of the most expensive countries for land per square meter.
 Most people understand the limited amount of space and expect Japanese apartments to be smaller.
 What people do not expect however is the expensive initial cost that comes with renting an apartment in Japan.
 Although the rent for apartments in Japan is about 30% less expensive by average than the United States.
 The initial cost however can be much more expensive.

 An average upfront payment in Japan is usually five times the rent.
 This is including the rent it self.
-A good deal is considered to be around three times the rent or lower.
-However some larger apartments for example a three bedroom or 3LDK.
-Also if you have a pet in some cases will result in a higher upfront cost.
+A good deal is considered to be around four to three times the rent.
+However larger apartments for example a three bedroom or 3LDK also if you have a pet will result in a higher upfront cost.
 Below we will explain the reason for the upfront cost.
 Also give you some tips on how to avoid some of these fees and what to look out for.

 How To Avoid Higher Initial Cost